molit-institute/fhir-api/README.md

 ## FHIR Api

-This is a api library to handle FHIR resources.
+This is an api library to handle FHIR resources.

 ### Installation